basmalahmedd/color-detector/README.md

 Detects colors in images or videos using OpenCV and Python.

 ## Features
+- 🖼️ Detect colors in static images
+- 🎥 Detect colors in `.mp4` video files
-- Click to detect color name and RGB
+- 🖱️ Click to get the color name and RGB
-- Works with both static images and video
-- Displays detected color in a live ellipse GUI
+- 🟠 Displays detected color in a GUI ellipse with readable text
+- ⚡ Fast and easy to use

+## 🛠️ Requirements

+- Python 3.x
+- OpenCV
+- Pandas

 ## How to Use
 1. Clone the repo